 Changes to car parking tariffs

 The Statutory consultation was undertaken from 11th February 2019 to 13th March 2019.
-The Public consultation dates are from 25th March to 15th April 2019 to allow communities to feedback on the proposed change before a final decision is made.
+The Public consultation took place from 25th March to 15th April 2019, to allow communities to feedback on the proposed change before a final decision is made.

 Why we apply charges